su2code/su2code.github.io/_tutorials/multiphysics/Coupled_RHT_Adjoint.md

 -------------------------------------------------------------------------
 ```

 The solution fields have been reconstructed from the converged primal solution and read from ```solution_rht.dat```.
 One further primal iteration is run, which will be recorded using the AD tool [CoDiPack](https://www.scicomp.uni-kl.de/codi/), to compute the adjoint path.
 Therefore, the residuals printed above correspond to those of the direct iteration used for the recording.
+We observe that the order of magnitude of the residual agrees well with the last iterations in the primal run and the convergence trend.
 Further information on the recording process can be found on reference$$^2$$, exemplified for an FSI test case, and in reference$$^1$$.

 An iterative process is then started by running in reverse mode through the adjoint path.
 The convergence of the adjoint variables is printed to screen: